baudisgroup/segment-liftover/manual.md

 ```
 -o, --output_dir TEXT
 ```
 Where the converted files should be stored.
-It keeps the same directory structure as ```input direcotry```.
+It keeps the same directory structure as ```input directory```.

 ### chain file
 ```